 Section 4.1 Abatement Distributions.
-The Directors shall make Abatement Distributions only as and to the extent set forth in this Article 4 and the TAFT IV TDP.
-Abatement Distributions shall be used by the Tribe Beneficiaries as described in Section 3 of the TAFT IV TDP.
+The Directors shall make Abatement Distributions only as and to the extent set forth in this Article 4 and the TAFT IX TDP (the "Abatement Distributions").
+Abatement Distributions shall be used by the Tribe Beneficiaries as described in Section 3 of the TAFT IX TDP.